 Teach children how to play games like table-tennis, basketball, ball-tig, skipping

 Develop skills in responsibility and leadership

-In order to become a Sports Leader, children will write a letter of application and then attend a small number of training sessions with Mr Hadwin, later on they will have the opportunity to share their expertise with other schools in Blackburn with Darwen.
+In order to become a School Sports Councillor, Year 6 children will have written a letter of application.
+The children selected will then attend a small number of training sessions and meetings with Mr Hadwin in order to plan and organise physical activities in school.

-Each Sports Leader will then be allocated one lunch time per week in which they will be responsible for running physical activities of their choice.
+Each School Sports Councillor will be allocated one lunchtime per week in which they will be responsible for running some physical activities and ensuring the resourcing of these.